Easing Your Way Through Withdrawal and Detox

 Part of most drug treatment programs, the detox process flushes the body of any substances that have created a dependency.
-The length of detox can differ per person based on the length and type of addiction and each client’s individual drug treatment program.
+The length of detox can differ per person based on the length and type of addiction and each client’s personalized drug treatment program.

-This may be the most important thing you can do in order to ease painful symptoms.
+This may be the most important thing you can do to ease painful symptoms.
 During detox, it can be difficult for your body to hold fluids.
 So, drinking broth, water, or any other type of healthy liquid, like electrolyte-packed Gatorade or coconut water, is important for maintaining your health and overall strength.

 Use Safe Medication

 While in a detox facility, you may receive prescriptions for various medications for your withdrawal symptom pain.
 These medications can help prevent vomiting and diarrhea from happening as frequently.

 Complementary medicine may help reduce or ease withdrawal symptoms for some people.
 Acupuncture can potentially reduce symptoms when combined with certain medications.
 Also, herbal medicines, like ginseng, Tai-Kang-Ning can be effective at managing overall withdrawal symptoms.

 Nutritional deficiencies are common in addiction.
 Those recovering from alcohol addiction are normally lacking folic acid, calcium, and iron, as well as vitamins A, B1, B2, B6, and C.